-A dirty spark plug that has carbon buildup on the tip can foul out causing your lawn mower to stop.
+A dirty spark plug that has carbon buildup, broken porcelain, or burnt electrode can fail causing your lawn mower to stop.
 It may have provided enough spark to start your mower, but now it can’t keep it running.

 Repair: Check the plug for signs of buildup on the tip and clean it if necessary.
 If you find the tip to be extremely dark or find damage, you must replace your spark plug.